ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 If you want to dig deeper into the subject I recommend you go to Hex Ray's blog and specifically read [IDA F.L.I.R.T.
 Technology: In-Depth](https://www.hex-rays.com/products/ida/tech/flirt/in_depth/).

-Ideally, what we want is a database of patterns matching all the eCOS standard library functions.
+Ideally, what we want is a database of patterns matching all the eCos standard library functions.
 To generate such a database, we will follow these steps:

-1. Download the eCOS source code
+1. Download the eCos source code
-2. Cross-compile each eCOS subsystem to a MIPS32 big endian ELF object files
+2. Cross-compile each eCos subsystem to a MIPS32 big endian ELF object files
 3. Load all object files to a dedicated Ghidra project subdirectory
 4. Run FunctionID analysis on all loaded object files
 5. Export the FunctionID database